resbazaz/organization/GOVERNANCE.md

 ResBaz is committed to the following values:

--   **Data science campaign**: We believe that research should be open and accessible to everyone.
+-   **Open (data) science**: We believe that research should be open and accessible to everyone.

--   **Collaborative conference**: We believe that the best research is done through collaboration.
+-   **Collaboration**: We believe that the best research is done through collaboration.

--   **Diverse and inclusive community**: We believe that a diverse and inclusive community is essential for innovation.
+-   **Diversity & Equity**: We believe that a diverse and inclusive community is essential for innovation.

 ### Community Programs
+ResBaz offers a variety of community-oriented events, including, but not limited to weekly meetups (Coffee & Code, Hacky Hour), and an annual conference.
+In addition, ResBaz maintains a slack channel, which allows participants to share data-science related information such as job opportunities, memes, event information, and others.
+Further, ResBaz maintains a website that is used to share information about ResBaz's community programs.

 #### Annual Conference